trevadelman/local-chat/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [SETUP.md](SETUP.md) for development instructions.

 ## License